KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

         float price_range "Difference between the ticker's highest and lowest observed prices" }
     ticker_repeats {
-        str symbol FK "FK from the GAINERS table via the GAINER-DETAILS table" int counts "Number of times the stock has appeared across different timepoints" }
+        string symbol FK "FK from the GAINERS table via the GAINER-DETAILS table" int counts "Number of times the stock has appeared across different timepoints" }
+    download_consistency_time {
+        int time "Time of day download was attempted" string gainer_source FK "Download source"
+        float proportion_successful "Proportion of download attempts were successful for a source at the given time" int total_downloads "Total number of successfull downloads for a source a the given time" }
+    download_consistency_day {
+        int time "Day of week download was attempted" string gainer_source FK "Download source"
+        float proportion_successful "Proportion of download attempts were successful for a source on the given weekday" int total_downloads "Total number of successfull downloads for a source on the given weekday" }
 ```